mpanighetti/dnd5e-adventures/tier-2/chateau-rousseau.md

 #### Lynistad's Room (R★)

 This room has several enchantments on it to keep the children and other potential intruders away.
-It cannot be entered using the house's normal room randomization, its walls and door are impenetrable and prevent passage even by ghosts, and the door is protected by both an _arcane lock_ (abjuration) spell and a _glyph of warding_ (abjuration) trap.
+It cannot be entered using the house's normal room randomization, its walls and door are impenetrable and prevent passage even by ghosts, and the door is protected by both an _arcane lock_ (Abjuration) spell and a _glyph of warding_ (Abjuration) trap.
 The glyph is on the inside of the door and is thus not visible from the hallway, but can be detected with _detect magic_ or similar magic effects.
 The glyph is set to activate if a creature other than Lynistad attempts to pass through the doorway, and the lock will similarly only allow entry by Lynistad.

 If the glyph is activated, a stored _thunderwave_ is triggered which pushes any creatures around the doorway back into the hallway (DC 19 Constitution save), emits a thunderous boom heard throughout the house which alerts Goren, and also pushes the door shut and activates a second _arcane lock_.
 At this point the glyph is deactivated and the party could potentially enter the room if they can remove the second lock.